 A concealer is a must-have in any makeup junkie’s kit.
 This magical multi-tasking product can help you hide dark circles, pimples, dark spots, pigmentation and fake a good night’s sleep!
 If you still do not know how to use a concealer then you are missing out on the best makeup product.
-So, here is our simple guide including best concealer tips which will help you to use concealer like a pro.
+So, here is our simple guide on how to apply concealer including best concealer hacks which will help you to use concealer like a pro.

 The first step is to choose a good concealer which suits your skin requirements.
 It includes the basic 3 steps including knowing your undertone, picking the right shade and then choosing the type of concealer you want to use.
 Let’s start!

 The most important thing to figure out before you go makeup shopping is your undertone.
 There are 3 broad classifications to undertones: cool, warm and neutral.
 The best way is to check the veins on your arm – If they appear to be blue then you have a cool undertone.
 If the veins appear to be green you are most likely a warm undertone.
 If the veins appear to be mix of green and blue you have neutral undertones.